Moral licensing is a tendency to justify our current poor actions using previous good behavior.

 Such habits can nullify your efforts in the gym or even make it worse.
 An hour of moderate cycling burns about 450 calories.
 A pint of ice cream has 400 calories, 10 oreo biscuits contain 500 calories and a KFC burger is load over 550 calories.

-So if you give yourself such treats after working out, you might grow more fat around your belly than muscle in your biceps.
+So, if you give yourself such treats after working out, you might grow your belly grows thicker instead of your biceps.

 5. Spending after saving